Library-Protocol/docs-library-protocol/src/app/docs/manifesto/page.md

 Library owners should own their collections, not hoard knowledge.
 Readers should access books, not beg for permission.
-Blockchain makes this possible—ensuring trust, transparency, and fairness, without middlemen or centralized control.
+Blockchain makes this possible.

 ### DECENTRALIZATION EMPOWERS COMMUNITIES

-Libraries should not be controlled by corporations, governments, or gatekeepers.
+Libraries should not only be left to the control of centralized gatekeepers.
 Communities must own their knowledge.
-We believe in a world where people, not institutions, build, share, and govern their own libraries.
+We believe in a world where people and communities build, share, and govern their own knowledge networks.

 ### TECHNOLOGY SHOULD SERVE CULTURE